openshift/openshift-origin-design/web-console/1-homepage/search-filter.md

 #### Implementation Details
-- Catalog items will be able to be searched by name, tag, and description
+- Catalog items will be able to be searched by (in descending order of importance):
-- Catalog items with a matching name should be prioritized over those with a matching tag, which are higher priority than those with a matching description.
-- Elements with more matches should be prioritized over those with fewer.
+	1. Display name
+	2. Tag
+	3. Description (short and long)
+	4. The category/subcategory to which the item belongs.
+- The five results shown underneath the search bar should be weighted to show the most relevant results first.
 - No results will be highlighted until the up or down arrow key is pressed.
 - Pressing the `Enter` key while no results are selected will trigger the `View all results` action (see below for details)
 - If possible and practical, the search results panel should be updated as the user enters their search term.